Image collage showing laboratory work and advanced research equipment, colorful microscopic patterns, and scientists discussing machinery.

 After the successful completion the doctoral degree is conferred by one of the partner universities.
 In addition, the graduates receive a certificate by the IMPRS SusMet.

-The IMPRS SusMet starts in January 2022.
+The IMPRS SusMet started in January 2022.
 It is the follow-up school of the IMPRS for Interface Controlled Materials for Energy Conversion (IMPRS-SurMat).
-This ends as planned after 18 years in December 2021.

 "Being part of SurMat is a great chance to meet talented and interesting people, I am really proud of it." - Dr. Qi Fu, Alumnus IMPRS-SurMat

-Follow us to learn more about our international doctoral programme!
-Click here!
+Follow us to learn more about our international doctoral program!

 Go to Editor View